 Normally, links from social media platforms will be nofollow (which means they won’t directly help with your blog’s SEO).

-But nevertheless, having these profiles set up will signal to Google that your blog has a presence online beyond just its URL.
+Nevertheless, having these profiles set up will signal to Google that your blog has a presence online beyond just its URL.
 That’s a good thing for credibility.

 #6.
 Start your email list